Reliability becomes an engineering discipline the moment a team designs not only for normal operation, but also for degraded behavior and failure.

 Release speed vs stability

-Faster delivery helps the business, but without guardrails it sharply increases incident risk and recovery cost.
+Fast change delivery helps the business, but without guardrails it sharply increases incident risk and recovery cost.

 Alert sensitivity vs noise

-Observability depth vs operational cost
+Observability depth vs storage and processing cost

-Central platform standards vs team autonomy
+Central platform standards vs product-team autonomy

 What this section covers